gmac/schema-stitching-handbook/type-merging-multiple-keys/README.md

 **This example demonstrates:**

-- Configuring multiple keys for a stitched schema.
+- Configuring multiple key access for a subschema.

 ## Setup